Linux notes

 Cons

-3. A kind of hybrid.
+- Have to 'hack' the reader firmware. - A kind of hybrid.
 Font files are copied to the reader, @font-face css added to each epub's css file.

 The @font-face css can be added into each epub's css file manually using Calibre's Tweak-epub feature.
 Or this can also be done by a Calibre conversion to epub, by copying the @font-face css into Calibre's Convert - Look&Feel - ExtraCSS box.